 - Engagement rates

-Baselining measures your application or service’s current (pre-migration) performance to determine if its future (post-migration) performance is satisfactory.
-Baselines help you ensure when the migration process is complete and validate the post-migration performance improvements you expect.
-Baselines also help you diagnose any problems that can arise during successful cloud migration.
+Baselining measures your application or service’s current (pre-migration) performance to determine whether its future (post-migration) performance is satisfactory.
+It helps you ensure the migration process is complete and validate the post-migration performance improvements you expect.
+It also enables you to diagnose any problems during successful cloud migration.

 Define a baseline metric for every KPI that you’ve decided to measure.
 Establish how long you will collect data to define the baseline.
 Choosing a short baseline period lets you move faster.

-But you risk not collecting a representative performance sample.
-Selecting a more extended period to baseline obviously takes more time but can provide more representative data.
+However, you risk not collecting a representative performance sample.
+Selecting a more extended period to baseline takes more time but can provide more representative data.

-Refactoring involves doing other work on your applications and services before migrating them, so they work as effectively and productively in the cloud as possible.
-Some examples of this including you refactoring your application to ensure:
+Refactoring involves doing other work on your applications and services before migrating them so they work as effectively and productively in the cloud as possible.
+Some examples of this include refactoring your application to ensure:

 - It works efficiently with multiple numbers of running instances to allow dynamic scaling, potentially saving money on costs

-Migrating data is one of the most challenging parts of a cloud migration process.
+Data migration is one of the most challenging parts of the cloud migration process.
 The location of your data can fundamentally impact your application’s performance and output.
 Migrating your data to the cloud when the data-access methods are still mainly on-premises can impact performance.
-The performance is also affected if the data is still on-premise but the service accessing it is in the cloud.
+Performance is also affected if the data is still on-premise but the service accessing it is in the cloud.

-When and how do you switch over the production system from the legacy on-premise solution to the new cloud version?
-The answer depends on your application’s complexity and architecture, especially the architecture of your data and datastores.
+When and how do you switch the production system from the legacy on-premise solution to the new cloud version?
+The answer depends on your application’s complexity and architecture, especially the architecture of your data and data stores.

 There are two common approaches:

 - Do it all in one go.
-You can wait until you’ve migrated the entire application or service to the cloud and confirmed that it works there, and then change traffic from the on-premise stack to the cloud stack.
+You can wait until you’ve migrated the entire application or service to the cloud and confirmed that it works to change traffic from the on-premise stack to the cloud stack.

-- Do it a little bit over time.
-Move a few customers over, then test that things are still running, and then transfer a few more customers.
+- Do it slowly over time.
+Move a few customers over, test that things are still running, and then transfer a few more customers.
 Resume this process until you’ve moved all your customers to the cloud-based application.

-The eight steps in this checklist cover a lot of ground, but you should consider other things during your cloud migration process.
-Creating a secure cloud environment, for example, is a significant part of any PLM cloud migration services.
+The eight steps in this checklist cover much ground, but you should consider other things during your cloud migration process.
+For example, creating a secure cloud environment is a significant part of any PLM cloud migration services.
 The major cloud providers offer significant tooling and support to help you build and maintain a secure system.